chuongprg-it/Fact-checking-/README.md

 2. **Evidence Retrieval**: Use the Evidence Retrieval button to gather information from relevant documents and table data.
 3. **Verification Results**: View classification results with probabilities for SUPPORTED, REFUTED, and NOT ENOUGH INFORMATION.

+## Detail Training Model Fact-Checking

+You can refer to how to train the fact-checking model in the following repo: https://github.com/chuongprg-it/Enhancing-FEVEROUS.git